 “I also said the sex would suck.
 And not in a good way.”

 Max chuckled and she shivered as the sound sank into her, heating her blood.
 The man was entirely too sexy for her well-being.
 He was uptight, as she had said, but something lurked beneath the surface that hinted at a darker, more sensual side.
 A little part of her wanted to tap into that, unleash it, and see just how wicked he could be.

 Not good, Anna.

 She needed to stay away from all thoughts of sex and Max.
-Especially since so many of those thoughts ended up with just how wonderful he would look naked and just how wonderful it would be to be naked at the same time.
+Especially since so many of those thoughts ended up with just how wonderful he would look naked and just how amazing it would be to be naked at the same time.
 She decided to change the subject.

 “Well, I guess it was the day for breakups.”

 His smile faded and his eyes narrowed.
 Even looking annoyed he sent her hormones bouncing.
-It was actually something very odd for her.
-So many times when a man became difficult—which was a given with any man—she cut him loose.
+It was something very odd for her.
+So many times when a man became difficult—which was a given with any man—she’d cut him loose.
 Anna didn’t have time or energy to deal with it.
 But with Max, it seemed to set off another whole level of excitement in her body.
 Definitely weird.

 “You and Brett broke up?”

 “No, Brad and I broke up.
 I wish one of these days you would remember my boyfriends’ names.”
 She tried to inject reproof in her voice, but it was hard when a touch of breathless arousal threaded it.